rtyocum/fun-discord-bot/README.md

-# GULAG-Bot
+# My Discord Bot
-The main bot for the GULAG Discord server
+Functional and fun discord bot.
+Includes some cool fun commands and features, as well as a soundboard, before discord added the feature.

 ## Introduction
-This is the code for the GULAG Bot.
+This is the code for the bot.
 Please let me know if you would like to help.
 Feel free to submit changes.

 ## Running
 Run `npm install` to install dependencies